-Our programs support students by providing maximum flexibility through a variety of technologies, resources and educational services aimed at success.
-We encourage students to work with our Academic Advisor to develop a plan that:
+Our programs support students by providing maximum flexibility through a variety of technologies, resources and educational services aimed at student success.
+We encourage students, parents, and 'home' school counselors to work together with our academic advisors to develop a plan that:

-- Meets graduation requirements
+- Meets graduation requirements.

-- Meets personal career goals
+- Meets personal career goals.

-- Meets admission requirements for post-secondary institutions
+- Meets admission requirements for post-secondary institutions.

-Don't hesitate to speak with our Academic Advisor for more detailed information about our programs and courses, or to discuss your graduation plan!
-For more information on adult graduation requirements, visit the Ministry of Education's Adult Program Information site.
+Don't hesitate to speak with our Academic Advisors for more detailed information about our programs, courses, or to discuss your graduation plan!